 To help you stay on top of your game, we put together a Leasing Season Playbook to offer the expertise you need to make sure your processes are on point (and enabled by the latest technology).

 Know Your Renters: Writing the perfect rental listing starts with identifying your ideal renter.
 Don’t know what your residents want or how the pandemic has impacted their preferences?
-Check out this infographic from our latest Renters’ Report, that surveyed 1,200 renters across the country.
+Check out this infographic.

 Writing the Listing: Once you know who your target residents are, you can then begin focusing on attracting them.
 Based on looking at the most successful listings, we put together a guide that you can follow to write listings that shine.

 Listing and Vacancy Syndication: Since you are sharing the same listings across multiple sites, why should you post the same information on each one?
-That’s why platforms like Buildium, can make distributing the information to multiple listing sites like Trulia and Zillow easy with the click of a button.
+That’s why platforms like Buildium, can make distributing the information to multiple listing sites like Trulia, Zumper and Zillow easy with the click of a button.
 Don’t forget to make your listings as visually transparent as possible with videos and 3d camera technology like Matterport.

 How to Post a Rental on Facebook Marketplace